 Garbaldi told Meecham that he intended to hand the papyrus to Harvard and have them publish it.
 Meecham arranges to meet a Harvard professor, but is betrayed by his boss.
 The assassin kills the professor and recovers the fake papyrus.
 Thinking that his mission is now done, he attempts to return to Rome.

 The FBI lab obtains surveillance photos of the assassin and apprehend him.
 He contacts The Entity, who arranges diplomatic immunity for him.
 Photos notwithstanding, without concrete evidence against him, the FBI are forced to let him go.

 Meecham obtains NSA transcripts of phone conversations between the assassin and The Entity, which gives him the needed evidence to go after both.
 He goes to Rome to apprehend the assassin and faces off with The Entity.
 Harvard publishes the papyrus text, which causes predictable upheaval among the faithful across the world.

-Stefan Vučak’s All the Evils is a shocking thriller that will make you question your beliefs.
+Stefan Vučak’s All the Evils is a shocking thriller about the Vatican’s secret service that will make you question your beliefs.

 The 2013 prestigious Eric Hoffer contest finalist

 There is not a thriller quite like Stefan Vucak’s All the Evils found anywhere in the marketplace today.

 Heavy with intrigue if you like who-dun-it mysteries, this is a first rate thriller worth reading.